Case Study 5: ScreenVault Studios - Worked Solution

 - Single org with Sales Cloud + Service Cloud + Marketing Cloud + Experience Cloud.
 Three business lines share content data and need cross-functional visibility.
 Single org avoids data sync complexity.
 Marketing Cloud (Engagement) replaces Mailchimp for both B2B and B2C journeys within the 5-month constraint.

 - Custom objects for content rights modeling.
 No off-the-shelf Salesforce product handles multi-territory, multi-window content licensing.
 Custom objects with Apex validation enforce rights conflict detection.
+Standard Contract is rejected because Contract status and line-item semantics do not map to multi-territory exclusivity windows; Subscription Management / Revenue Cloud is rejected as overkill for a 12K-contract volume and a single-domain pricing model.

 Key Architectural Decisions